Bellikon

 Bellikon is a municipality in the district of Baden in the canton of Aargau in Switzerland.

 History

 The area was settled during Roman times.
-The Roman road between Vindonissa (Windisch) and Turicum (Zurich) ran through here.
+The Roman road between Vindonissa (Windisch) and Turicum (Zürich) ran through here.
 In 1934, bricks were found which on examination proved to belong to a villa, which was excavated and documented in 1941, and afterwards covered up again with the help of interned Polish soldiers.
 Articles found on the site indicate a construction date at the end of the 1st century.
 In the middle of the 6th century, the Alamanni settled here and cleared the forest, destroying the Roman settlement.